k8s-workbench/ansible-container/README.md

 # ansible-container

-Simple docker image for ansible
+A simple docker image for ansible used for executing ansible in container instate local console.